afiodorov/afiodorov.github.io/_posts/2015-12-14-LW-post-clicked.md

 Implications of [Cox's theorem][Cox] is a good start followed by a long list of statistical pitfalls listed above.

-Step 1 to fixing science: writing a blog post about it.
+Step 1 on fixing science: writing a blog post about it.
 Check.

 [^1]: Scott's summary of it: the most virtuous possible epistemic state is to
       not believe anything.
 This leads to nihilism, moral relativism,